20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 # The interstellar wormhole

-The paper which describes interstellars wormhole is [this](https://arxiv.org/pdf/1502.03809) one.
+The paper which describes interstellar's wormhole is [this](https://arxiv.org/pdf/1502.03809) one.
 We want the fully configurable smooth version, which is equations (5a-c)

 Given a coordinate system $(t, l, \theta, \phi)$, and the parameters $M$ = mass, $a$ = wormhole length and $p$ = throat radius: